livecode/livecode/docs/notes/bugfix-16033.md

-# Empty converted to 0 in object id chunk expression
+# Ensure various forms of empty are not converted to 0 in object id expression